Police And Protesters Clash After Senegal Election Postponed - UrduPoint

 Dakar, (APP - UrduPoint / Pakistan Point News - 5th Feb, 2024) Protesters and police clashed in the Senegalese capital Dakar and at least one senior opposition figure was arrested Sunday, a day after President Macky Sall announced the indefinite postponement of the presidential election.

-The poll had been set for February 25 and Sall has not announced any new date, sparking a wave of criticism from opposition leaders and international concern.
+The presidential election had been set for February 25 and Sall has not announced any new date, sparking a wave of criticism from opposition leaders.

 Lawmakers are investigating two Constitutional Council judges whose integrity in the election process has been questioned.